Skip to content

 Career overview

-Harriet took her undergraduate degree in History at the University of Cambridge.
-She completed the MSc Psychology conversion course at NTU, and continued on to study for her PhD.
+Harriet studied for her undergraduate degree in History at the University of Cambridge (2004-2008).
+At NTU she completed the MSc Psychology conversion course (2011-2012), and her PhD on ‘Matching novel face and voice identity using static and dynamic facial images’ (2013-2016).

 Research areas